“so you’re in construction, huh??” head tilted to the side, eyes squinted, yet slightly inquisitive- pleading with me to say something stupid.

 if I had a nickel for every time I’ve been asked this question, or variations of it – well, I’d have LOTS of nickels:)

-being a woman in a predominantly male field makes for great story-telling most days. on job sites, my male counterparts treat me with respect- and many times try to “help” me….which is very gentlemanly. but I assure them that I like climbing ladders and jumping on the roof to check things out….and when I crawl under a house or wade through insulation, they shake their heads and tell me I’m not wearing appropriate shoes- blah, blah, blah.
+being a woman in a predominantly male field makes for great story-telling most days. on job sites, my male counterparts treat me with respect- and many times try to “help” me….which is very gentlemanly. but I assure them that I like climbing ladders and jumping on the roof to check things out and to do some roof repairs….and when I crawl under a house or wade through insulation, they shake their heads and tell me I’m not wearing appropriate shoes- blah, blah, blah.

 anyway, you can imagine my complete giddiness, when, about 2.5 years ago I stumbled across an organization online for women in construction!! for women?? in construction? how had I never heard of this? my people!